asand017/-sed-tutorial/README.md

 **2.** The character after **s** is called a delimiter.
-The delimiters are needed to parse the command, to seperate the substitution command from the search pattern and seperate the replacement string from previous part.
+The delimiters are needed to parse the command, to seperate the substitution command from the search pattern and seperate the replacement string from the search pattern.
 In the case of the above example, the delimiter is a slash, but the delimiter can be any character you want as long as there are three of them:

 ```